-- are familiar with the best practices in investigative interviewing; - are familiar with the aetiology of false confessions, and considerations to prevent them; - are familiar with the theories of deception and deception detection; - are familiar with the role mediation in penal and civil law.
+- At the end of this course students: are familiar with the best practices in investigative interviewing; - are familiar with the etiology of false confessions, and practices to prevent them; - are familiar with the theories of deception and deception detection; - are familiar with the ethical principles of psychologists and code of conduct as they relate to investigative interviewing - are familiar with article 5 of the Universal Declaration of Human Rights and the Méndez Principles - are familiar with the role mediation in penal and civil law.

-PSY4618 Period 1 4 Sep 2023 27 Oct 2023 Print course description ECTS credits: 4.0 Instruction language: English Coordinators:
+PSY4618 Period 1 2 Sep 2024 25 Oct 2024 Print course description ECTS credits: 4.0 Instruction language: English Coordinators:

+• E.H.
+Meijer

-- E.H.
-Meijer - G. Bogaard
+• G. Bogaard